liuhuiyu991026/ASM-Plugin/README.md

 }
 ```
 ## step 3.
 Mofidy Configurations
-First, you need to imoprt this plugin to the project-level build.gradle like the following snippet.
+First, you need to import this plugin to the project-level build.gradle like the following snippet.
 ``` gradle
 buildscript {
 	repositories {